im-machakata/fees-man/.github/README.md

 ## Getting Started

-To get started, add a list of students manually in the Reports.cs code (found in Views folder) in the LoadStudents funtion.
+To get started, add a list of students manually in the Reports.cs code (found in Views folder) in the `LoadStudents()` function.
 From there, you can add the student details as well as their fees arreas.

 ## Folder Structure